Help Your Neighbor Get Vaccinated

 Everyone who is 12 or older is welcome to get vaccinated with Contra Costa Health Services (CCHS), but some may not feel comfortable making an appointment online.
 If you know someone who may need a little help, please make that offer.

 This web page has information about how to make a COVID-19 immunization appointment CCHS.
 Click here for information about walk-in vaccination clinics that do not require an appointment or information about how to make an appointment with other providers in Contra Costa County.

 Who Can Make an Appointment?

-Contra Costa County residents can make appointments with CCHS even if they have private health insurance or if they do not have health insurance.
+All people ages 12 and older can get vaccinated through CCHS, even if they do not live or work in Contra Costa, have private health insurance or if they do not have any health insurance.

 If you have health insurance, CCHS will bill your insurer to cover the cost of your immunization.
 But it is illegal for health providers to pass on those costs to their patients.
 You should never receive a bill for a COVID-19 vaccination.

 How Can I Help Someone Else Make an Appointment?